Integrations/Amazon Bedrock

 Powertools for AWS Lambda

 If you use Powertools for AWS Lambda, add Veto guard checks inside your tool functions.
-The BedrockAgentResolver handles request/response formatting while Veto handles authorization.
+The BedrockAgentResolver handles request and response formatting while Veto handles enforcement.

 from aws_lambda_powertools.event_handler import BedrockAgentResolver